itzmeanjan/ascon/README.md

 * **Ascon-XOF128:** An extendable output function (XOF) that produces variable-length outputs, useful in various cryptographic contexts where flexibility in output length is required.
 * **Ascon-CXOF128:** A customizable XOF variant, offering additional flexibility by allowing for application-specific parameterization through a customization string.

+> [!NOTE]
+> All these schemes offer incremental API - meaning data absorption and squeezing can be performed by making multiple consecutive calls to the corresponding function, as long as that phase it not finalized.
+It is beneficial when working with large input/ output, which doesn't fit in-memory.

 This implementation leverages a sponge construction built upon the Ascon permutation.
 It employs `std::span` for safe memory handling and provides `constexpr` functions where feasible for optimized compile-time computations for statically known inputs.

 **Key Features:**